 and natural resources management, and entrepreneurship and economic development.

 Kennesaw State University (KSU) is hosting a YSEALI Academic Fellows Institute on

 Civic Engagement titled Advancing International Civil and Human Rights Through Civic Engagement.

-This five-week, intensive program consists of a four-week academic residency on KSU’s
+This four-week, intensive program consists of a four-week academic residency on KSU’s

 campus examining civil and human rights through the lens of the U.S. civil rights

 movement, and a one-week educational study tour examining present-day international